-The ministry team sponsers Minute for Missions presentations on a regular basis during the Sunday Worship Services.
+The Mission Team sponsors Minute for Missions presentations on a regular basis during the Sunday Worship Services.
 This provides an opportunity for the congregation to hear firsthand how the church’s mission budget is being put to work.

-Special programs are offered throughout the year to the congregation, particulary when members of the congregation have participated in missionary work.
+Special programs are offered throughout the year to the congregation, particularly when members of the congregation have participated in missionary work.

 Local Missions supported by Oakville Presbyterian: